More definitions of ProvidenceDefinition of Providence in:

 - Man's worship ascends upward, and the Divine providence descends thereby.

-- 1.1 (Providence) God or nature as providing protective or spiritual care: I live out my life as Providence decreesMore example sentences
+- 1.1 (Providence) God or nature as providing protective care: I live out my life as Providence decreesMore example sentences

 - Nothing but the superintending care of Providence could have saved him.